St. Helier lifeboat station is home to two RNLI lifeboats:

 The St Helier lifeboat station is found on the Albert Quay in St Helier Harbour and includes a small museum as well as being home to the RNLI Guild Shop - the perfect place to find unusual presents as well as the famous RNLI tea towels and Christmas cards!

-Group visits to the station can be arranged through Charlie Gravett, the Lifeboat Education Visits Officer - see the school visits page for more information and note that you don't have to be a school group to visit - other groups are equally welcome!
+Group visits to the station can be arranged through Paul Mimmack, the Lifeboat Visits Officer - see the school visits page for more information and note that you don't have to be a school group to visit - other groups are equally welcome!